mmastrac/blaze/crates/ssu/SSU.md

 Credits = `{ z5, x4, x3, x2, x1, x0, y4, y3, y2, y1, y0, z4, z3, z2, z1, z0 }`

+Expected Responses:

+When receiving an AddCredits message, no response is sent (credits are consumed internally as data is sent).
+The receiver sending more data is implicit acknowledgement of the AddCredits message.

+---

 ### Verify credits

 Sent when the local side runs out of credits, as an add credits message may have